openai/gpt-2/README.md

 PYTHONPATH=src ./train.py --dataset /path/to/encoded.npz
 ```

+### Gradient Checkpointing

+https://github.com/openai/gradient-checkpointing is included to reduce the memory requirements of the model, and can be enabled by `--memory_saving_gradients`.
+The checkpoints are currently chosen manually (poorly) by just adding layer 10 to the 'checkpoints' collection in model.py. `--memory_saving_gradients` is enabled by default for training the 345M model.

+### Multi gpu (out of date)

 To do distributed on multiple GPUs or machines using Horovod:

 ```
 mpirun -np 4 \